kyphan38/web/assets/docs/study/soft skills/5-gla.md

 Making learning a must

-- Prioritizing learning supports personal growth and keeps you agile in a rapidly evolving field:
+- Prioritizing learning supports personal growth and keeps you agile in a rapidly evolving field
   - Integrating learning into your daily work
   - Creating a learning-friendly environment
   - Make learning part of workload assessment and planning